 Why are sub-$1,000 laptops a false economy?

 At the iFix bench we see the lifecycle of cheap laptops repeatedly.
-Sub-$800 laptops typically use eMMC storage instead of NVMe SSD (5-10× slower and not replaceable), older Celeron or Pentium CPUs that struggle with Windows 11, plastic chassis that crack at hinge stress points by year 2-3, and batteries that degrade to under 50% capacity by 18 months.
+Sub-$800 laptops typically use eMMC storage instead of NVMe SSD (5-10x slower and not replaceable), older Celeron or Pentium CPUs that struggle with Windows 11, plastic chassis that crack at hinge stress points by year 2-3, and batteries that degrade to under 50% capacity by year 18 months.
+The $300-$500 premium for a proper $1,000+ laptop buys you NVMe SSD, current-gen i5 or i7 CPU, sturdier hinges, and a battery that holds usable capacity for 3-4 years.
 Cost-per-year of ownership: a $700 laptop replaced at year 2 = $350/year.
 A $1,200 laptop running 4-5 years = $240-300/year.
 The cheap laptop is more expensive.

 Why only 1-year warranties on these laptops?

-Consumer laptops in Australia ship with 1-year manufacturer warranties, but Australian Consumer Law (ACL) provides additional consumer guarantee protection that often extends well beyond manufacturer warranty.
-ACL requires that goods last a reasonable period given the price paid — for a $1,000+ laptop, that means 3-4 years for major component failure.
+Consumer laptops in Australia ship with 1-year manufacturer warranties, but Australian Consumer Law (ACL) provides additional 'consumer guarantee' protection that often extends well beyond manufacturer warranty.
+ACL requires that goods last a reasonable period given the price paid — for a $1,000+ laptop, courts have consistently held that 'reasonable' means 3-4 years for major component failure (motherboard, SSD, display panel).
+If your laptop fails 18 months in with a faulty display, you have legitimate ACL grounds for repair, replacement, or refund — not just at year 1.
 The 1-year warranty is a minimum, not a ceiling.
-Document failures carefully and reference ACL when communicating with retailers.
+Document any failure carefully and reference ACL when communicating with retailers.

-What's the difference between WUXGA, FHD, and the display specs?
+What's the difference between WUXGA, FHD, and the display specs in these laptops?

-FHD (Full HD) is 1920×1080 — the standard 16:9 resolution.
-WUXGA is 1920×1200 — the same horizontal but 120 extra vertical pixels (16:10 aspect ratio).
-WUXGA gives you noticeably more usable screen for productivity — extra spreadsheet rows, more code visible, taller web pages.
-The Lenovo and ASUS S16 picks use WUXGA.
+FHD (Full HD) is 1920x1080 — the long-standing standard 16:9 resolution.
+WUXGA is 1920x1200 — the same horizontal but with 120 extra vertical pixels (16:10 aspect ratio).
+WUXGA gives you noticeably more usable screen for productivity work — extra spreadsheet rows, more code visible without scrolling, taller web pages.
+The Lenovo and ASUS S16 picks in this guide use WUXGA which is the better display ratio for work.
 The ASUS Vivobook 15 uses standard FHD.
+For watching video, FHD's 16:9 matches video aspect ratios; for everything else, WUXGA is the better choice.

-The AMD Ryzen 7 260 includes an integrated NPU (Neural Processing Unit) — dedicated AI acceleration silicon that runs Microsoft Copilot, Stable Diffusion, and local LLMs more efficiently than CPU alone.
-Practical benefits: faster Windows Studio Effects in video calls, faster live transcription, lower power draw during AI workflows.
-For most users it's "nice to have" rather than essential.
-Creators and developers working with local AI models will notice meaningful acceleration.
+The AMD Ryzen 7 260 in the Vivobook S16 includes an integrated NPU (Neural Processing Unit) — dedicated AI acceleration silicon that runs models like Microsoft Copilot, Stable Diffusion, and local LLMs more efficiently than the CPU alone.
+The practical benefit in 2026 is faster Windows Studio Effects in video calls (background blur, eye contact correction, auto-framing), faster live transcription, and lower power draw during AI-assisted workflows.
+For most users this is a 'nice to have' rather than essential — current Microsoft Copilot runs fine on CPU.
+If you're a creator or developer working with local AI models, the NPU genuinely accelerates that workflow.

 Are these laptops good for gaming?

-All three use integrated graphics.
-They run older or less demanding games (indie titles, League of Legends, Counter-Strike, Valorant at lower settings) but aren't gaming laptops.
-For modern AAA gaming you need a discrete GPU starting at $1,800-$2,500.
-For light gaming + everything else, all three picks here are fine.
+All three picks use integrated graphics (Intel Iris X3 on the ASUS Vivobook 15, AMD Radeon 740M on the S16, Intel UHD on the Lenovo).
+They will run older or less demanding games — indie titles, MOBA games (League of Legends, Dota 2), competitive shooters at lower settings (Counter-Strike, Valorant) — but they're not gaming laptops.
+For modern AAA gaming you need a discrete GPU which starts at the $1,800-$2,500 range.
+For light gaming + everything else (Office, web, video calls, photo editing), all three picks here are fine.

 Should I get more RAM or more storage at this price point?

-At 16GB RAM all three picks are well-specced.
-Going to 32GB only matters for heavy creative work, virtual machines, or large datasets.
-On storage, the difference between 512GB and 1TB matters more for most users — once 512GB fills up, performance degrades and you're shuffling files.
-If choosing between two similar laptops, prioritise 1TB storage over 32GB RAM for most home and office use.
+At 16GB RAM all three picks are already well-specced for 2026 — that's the sweet spot where you can run dozens of browser tabs, Office apps, and video calls simultaneously without paging to SSD.
+Going to 32GB only matters for specific workflows (heavy creative work, virtual machines, large datasets).
+On storage, the difference between 512GB and 1TB matters more for most users — once 512GB fills up (and it will, faster than you think with Windows + apps + cloud sync caches + photo backups), performance can degrade and you're back to shuffling files around.
+If choosing between two otherwise-similar laptops, prioritise 1TB storage over 32GB RAM for most home and office use.

 Related buying guides